SustainableCommunityDevelopmentHub/foodsite-boulder-nairobi/site/content/post/jamaica-blue.md

 The community is depending upon you.
 By using this software you agree to treat other members with due respect, arrive on time, notify the group for changes or loss/ damage/ changes to any deliveries or dropoffs.
 The network is here to help you in times of incliment weather, and to help you construct additional insulated or heated / cooled storage as necessary and designed with resource efficiency in mind.

-## A junkyard is not a food hub.
-What is the difference?

-We are working on the software for both simultaneously, so the crossover aspects are a key element we make use of in delivering features to the OFN Lite and the Tiny Junkyard Systems.
+## Roles: A food hub manager, producer, mentor, consumer, promoter
+We are working on the systems.

 ##  when deciding to seek funding
+now is good

-## for conducting a healthy food consumption before and after family study
+## conducting a healthy food consumption before and after family study
+be a part of it